Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/2-deploy-static/README.md

 ### Protecting Function API

-the function API expects a valid access token to initiate the call to Microsoft Graph using on-behalf-of flow.
+The function API expects a valid access token to initiate the call to Microsoft Graph using on-behalf-of flow.
+This is illustrated in [index.js](./App/src/index.js).

 ```javascript
 module.exports = async function (context, req) {